Yoshimuroz/nlp-resources/README.md

 # awesome-nlp-resources
 Its purpose is to keep an updated list of latest nlp libraries and frameworks.
-The main focus in Python programming language.
-I plan to add more details to this repo in terms of pros and cons for each libary.
+The main focus is on Python programming language.
+I plan to add more details to this repo in terms of pros and cons for each library.

 ## NLP Libraries and Framework